Injection Attacks

 File inclusion allows an attacker to download files or upload an executable for backdoor.

-- Secure APIs to abstract file paths and prevent direct access to the filesystem.
+- Restrict file paths and prevent direct access to the filesystem.

-- Configure web server to disallow requests containing traversal sequences.
+- Configure the web server to block requests containing traversal sequences.

-- Access controls restricting aaccess to sensitive files and directories.
+- Apply strict access controls for sensitive files and directories.

-- Regularly audit and monitor file system access logs for suspicious activities.
+- Regularly monitor and audit file access logs for suspicious activity.